Florence-Navet/brick-breaker/README.md

 - Docker

 ## Installs
 If you're on windows, you'll need a software to get the GUI working.
-On linux X server does the job, on linux you can either download and install `VcXsrv` or `Xming`.
+On linux X server does the job, on Windows you can either download and install `VcXsrv` or `Xming`.
 For this project, we'll be using `VcXsrv` on windows

+## On Linux
+I'll take care of instruction for linux later.

 ## On Windows
 ## 1. Install VcXsrv
 ### 1.1 Download VcXsrv from [https://vcxsrv.com/](https://vcxsrv.com/) or [https://github.com/marchaesen/vcxsrv](https://github.com/marchaesen/vcxsrv)
 Download `vcxsrv-64.21.1.16.1.installer.exe`
 Typical installation is fine (all components checked).

 ### 1.2 Configure and start VcXsrv
 - Open XLaunch (installed with VcXsrv).
 - Choose **“Multiple windows”** (so each SFML window appears separately).